rahulkiefer/eggbort/README.md

 # Eggbort

-Eggbort is a Discord bot.
+Eggbort is a Discord bot made in Python.
 Functionality will be described here as it is added.

 ## Commands